Use this unique art form to build your students' media-literacy skills.

 This channel does a masterful job of uncovering the layered meaning -- social, political, and cultural -- in hip-hop and other music.
-While most of these videos are mature and only suitable in very particular high school contexts, there's brilliant work on everything from the poetic rhythms of the hip-hop group Migos to Kanye West's stagecraft to music video minimalism.
-Any one of these videos could inspire a great lesson or unit.
+While most of these videos are mature and only suitable in very particular high school contexts, there's brilliant work on everything from the poetic rhythms of the hip-hop group Migos to music video minimalism.
+Any one of the videos on Noisy Images could inspire a great lesson or unit.

 Video essays are just one thing Lindsay does on her channel, and she's really good at them.
 Her videos often deal with heady topics like "the other," but she boils them down in accessible ways.
 She also isn't afraid to throw in a few jokes to keep things interesting.

 There's tons here focused on music, with a specific emphasis on hip-hop lyrics.
 One of my favorite series is called Deconstructed.
 While Deconstructed videos aren't typical video essays, they present color-coded breakdowns of the rhyme schemes in hip-hop tracks.
 Students could apply this technique to their favorite songs or poems.